Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords

 The {\em list size} of a quantum list decoder with respect to input size $n$ refers to the maximal size of any valid list produced by the algorithm on any input of size $n$.
-In certain applications, the list size of a single valid list plays a crucial role.
-For instance, if a quantum list decoder produces a valid list $L$ with probability at least $\delta(n)$, certain ``advice'' of $\log_{|\Sigma|}|L|$ size over message alphabet $\Sigma$ may help specify a hidden message $x$ {\em uniquely} with the same success probability.
+In certain applications, the list size of a single valid list plays a crucial role; for instance, when a quantum list decoder produces only a single valid list $L$ (along all measured outcomes) with probability at least $\delta(n)$, certain ``advice'' of size $\ceilings{\log_{|\Sigma|}|L|}$ over a message alphabet $\Sigma$ may help specify a hidden message $x$ {\em uniquely} with the same success probability.